 - Cornstarch – Tapioca starch or arrowroot starch may also be used if you are avoiding grains.

 - Red Pepper Flakes – Adjust the amount you use depending on your desired spice level.
-Or you can leave it out completely.

 How to Make